bbernstein/homebridge-snowsense/README.md

 The **location** field is the location identifier from Weather Underground.
 You can find your local weather station on [Weather Underground](http://www.wunderground.com) and setting this field to **pws:\<your-nearest-weather-station\>** or simply enter your zip code.

 The **snowhours** field is how early we want the switch to turn on before it snows and how long after to turn it off.
 In other words.
-I setting it to **3** will turn on the switch 3 hours before it snows and turn it off 3 hours after it stop.
+In other words, setting it to **3** will turn on the switch 3 hours before it snows and turn it off 3 hours after it stops.
 ### Simple

 ```json